-A sliding rear window is standard on all models.
-An SE-5 package that includes styled steel wheels, a CD player, air conditioning, cloth seats and carpeted floormats is available for the B2300.
+For the 2005 model year, Mazda's B2300 pickup comes in only one form: a regular-cab pickup with rear-wheel drive.
+A sliding rear window is standard.
+An SE-5 Package that includes alloy wheels, a CD player, air conditioning and carpeted floormats is available for the B2300.
 A bed extender is optional.
-An electronic-shift hub lock system replaced the previous pulse vacuum setup for the 2002 model year.

-Ford, which holds a controlling interest in the Mazda company, builds the B2300, B3000 and B4000 compact pickups.
-For many years, the two companies have shared other products and components.
+Ford, which holds a controlling interest in Mazda, builds these B-Series compact pickups.
+For years, the two companies have shared other products and components.

-The B2300 pickups come in two sizes: as a regular cab and a Cab Plus extended cab.
-Both have 6-foot cargo beds.
-The Ford Ranger comes in the same sizes, but it is also available as a regular-cab model with a 7-foot bed.
-The B2300s front suspensions consist of double wishbones with coil springs and a stabilizer bar, while semielliptic leaf springs are installed at the rear.
+Exterior Mazda's B2300 pickup has a regular cab and a 6-foot cargo bed.
+The B2300's front suspension consists of double wishbones with coil springs and a stabilizer bar, while semielliptic leaf springs are installed in the rear.

-Styling differences between the Ranger and Mazdas compact pickups center on the grille.
-The Truck grille has horizontal bars instead of Fords eggcrate appearance.
-Regular-cab models ride a 111.6-inch wheelbase and measure 187.5 inches long overall; Cab Plus models have a 127.5-inch wheelbase and are 201.7-inches long overall.
-Two-wheel-drive models have 15-inch wheels, and 4x4 versions ride on 16-inch tires.
+Styling differences between these B-Series trucks and Ford's Ranger center on the grille.
+The Mazda grille has horizontal bars instead of Ford's eggcrate appearance.
+Regular-cab models ride a 111.6-inch wheelbase and measure 187.5 inches long overall.
+Two-wheel-drive and base four-wheel-drive models have 15-inch wheels, but 4x4 SE versions ride on 16-inch tires.
 Options include side step tubes and a soft tonneau cover.

-The engines in all three of Mazdas Trucks are the same as those used in Ford Rangers.
-The B2300 is equipped with a 143-horsepower, 2.3-liter four-cylinder engine.
-It teams with either a standard five-speed-manual transmission or an optional five-speed automatic.
+Under the Hood The engines in all three versions of the B-Series are the same as those used in Ford Rangers.
+A 143-horsepower, 2.3-liter four-cylinder in the B2300 teams with either a standard five-speed-manual transmission or an optional five-speed automatic.